SpongePowered/SpongeDocs/source/plugin/text/text.rst

 Text Events
 ===========

 Components also offer the ability to create actions for text.
-Any action specified within the ``HoverEvent`` or ``ClickEvent`` classes can be used when creating text actions for text.
+Any action within the :javadoc:`HoverEvent` or :javadoc:`ClickEvent` classes can be used when creating text actions for text.
+Sponge provides additional actions in :javadoc:`SpongeComponents`.
 The method below is a small example of what text actions can do.

 Example: Text with an Event